Scaleable-solutions/Connecting-Swift-to-Dynamics-CRM-Online-using-SOAP-endpoint/README.md

 This is the main class which does all the authentication process.
 We pass the domain URL, username and password and it return four values inside AuthHolder class object.

 Those 4 values are:

 1. Expire time
 2. Key identifier
 3. Token0
 4. Token1

-1st one is to determine when to expire the authentication token will expire and 2nd, 3rd and 4th is being used for making SOAP Header
+1st one is to determine when the authentication token will expire and 2nd, 3rd and 4th is being used for making SOAP Header

 ##ExecuteSOAP